masa0902dev/masa0902dev/README.md

     ・💼 Working in the project of Nagoya City and Cabinet Secretariat.<br>
     ・🏠 Tackling with a job order from a professor.<br>
     ・🔥 Developing my web app, <a href="https://github.com/masa0902dev/github-contribution-graphs">Github-Contribution-Graphs</a><br>
-    ・📚 Getting ready for Internship in Ateam Inc.<br>
+    ・📚 Getting ready for Internship in Ateam Inc. and Freee Inc.<br>
   </p>
 </section>